The 4 types of Fascia

 This is the cobweb-like fascia found within the body.
 The Inter-Structural Fascia of muscles contracts, relaxes and stretches with the muscle fibers.
 They are clearly visible in meat products such as chicken and steak when the muscles fibers are pulled apart.
 Inter-Structural Fascia also penetrates and surrounds the brain, organs, cartilage, blood vessels, nerves and literally every system of the body.
 The Inter-Structural Fascia is highly adhesive.
 When this type of fascia adheres, it can stick to other fascial fibers within the structure, the fibers of a single structure, as well as sticking two or more structures together.
 This adhesive process interrupts the function of the structures.

-The FasciaBlaster® (only $89) is the ONLY device on the market that is designed to break up the fascial adhesions and distortions that pull the skin inward.
-When fascia is tight it can also torque and tighten joints and is ofter a pre-cursor to more serious issues such as strains, ligament problems, back pain, swelling, limited range of motion and more.
-Overall tight fascia can cause headaches, full body aches and rob us of vitality.
+The FasciaBlaster® (only $89) is the only self-treatment fascia tool on the market that is designed to break up the fascial adhesions and distortions.
+When fascia is tight it can also torque and tighten joints and is often a precursor to more serious issues such as strains, ligament problems, back pain, swelling, limited range of motion, and more.
+Overall tight fascia can cause tension, aches, and pain, and rob us of vitality.

-With the FasciaBlaster® you can reduce the appearance of “cellulite,” restore healthy fascia, break down fat cells (spot reduction!!!), break and reduce scar tissue, improve muscle performance, muscle access and recovery, reduce pain & inflammation, improve circulation … and LOTS more!
+With the FasciaBlaster® you can reduce the appearance of “cellulite,” restore healthy fascia, reduce subcutaneous fat, increase the resting metabolic rate (RMR), reduce scar tissue, improve muscle access and injury recovery, reduce pain and inflammation, improve circulation … and LOTS more!

 THE FASCIABLASTER® | $89.00